-How to improve your marathon time by training for the 5k
+How to Improve Your Marathon PR by Training for the 5k

 First, this was a winter season leading to an outdoor season.
 This meant the training cycle couldn’t just be an end in itself.
 I needed to be doing some work for the next season.